codecrypto-academy/jmvelasco/README.md

 **Location**: `/backend` + `/front`

+#### **Disclaimer**
+This project is 100% out of the scope and guidance form the academy.
+It has been part of my own interest to practice a closest experience to the real world than just using a database driver.

 #### **Description**
 Full-stack application for managing cryptocurrency wallet contacts with user authentication, contact management, and blockchain integration.